SandersonHub/Note-Taker-Finalized/README.md

 ## Acknowledgments

-* Huge Thank you to Github user "PurpleBooth" for the README template.
+* Huge Thank you to Github user [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2] for the README template.
 * Inspiration
 * etc